TanukiTooks/Candy-Jar/README.md

 - Candy Jar item with custom menu
 - The ability to create and store Rare Candy from excess EXP earned at level 100
 - Short Quest to obtain the Item, started from Cinnabar Island's R&D Room
+- Works with Gen 2.
+Quest begins in a different location.
+(Currently untested)

 ## Installation